secretstartups/handbook/content/handbook/security/password-guidelines.md

 1Password for Teams stores all **Vaults** on the 1Password servers and allows for sharing between multiple people on the same team.
 Every GitLab team member who needs access to a shared vault should consult their departments for any shared vault information.

-Each member of the team has a vault called **Private** which *only you can see*, and allows you to store personal credentials *within the GitLab team's account*.
+Each member of the team has a vault called **Employee** which *only you can see*, and allows you to store personal credentials *within the GitLab team's account*.

-To really get the full benefit of 1Password, you'll need to hook our Teams account up to one of the native apps.
+To really get the full benefit of 1Password, you'll need to hook our Business account up to one of the native apps.

 #### Adding the GitLab team to a 1Password app